 In a nutshell, verb conjugation is the process of changing a verb in some way to indicate different meanings such as the person or number of people performing an action.

-In Italian, this is done by changing the ending of the verb.
+You do this in Italian, by changing the ending of the verb.

 In practice, this means that verbs like ‘cook’ or ‘talk’ will have different endings depending on the who is performing the action.

 Believe it or not, as an English speaker, you’ve been conjugating verbs your whole life; you just didn’t realise what you were doing!

 Verb conjugations are relatively limited in English, and so we tend not to take notice of them.

 However, in Italian, they’re pretty obvious and it’s impossible to overlook them.